ChrisEdson/grunt-refupdate/README.md

 }
 ```

 If you wanted to increment the releases by something larger, say 5, pass "iterator: 5" as an option.
-If you wanted to create a new index file, pass this as "outputFile: views/index2.html".
+If you wanted to create a new file rather than overwriting the original index.html, pass "outputFile: views/index2.html" as an option.

-This plugin is most useful when used in a chain when preparing a project for production; e.g. after file concatenation and minification.
+This plugin is most useful when used in a grunt chain when preparing a project for production; e.g. after file concatenation and minification.

 ### Options